OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-3.markdown

 ## Detecting the content type
 The `CurrentContent` property that we implemented doesn't exactly return the current content item, it returns an `IContent`.
 This contains a property called `ContentItem` which then gives us access to everything related to the current content item.

-You can explore the `ContentItem` class by navigating around the IntelliSense, or by navigating to the class itself with `F12`.
+You can explore the `ContentItem` class by navigating around using IntelliSense, or by navigating to the class itself with `F12`.
 There are lots of interesting properties to use.

 The content type is stored as a string inside a `ContentTypeDefinition` property called `TypeDefinition`.
 You can get to it using this notation:

     var itemTypeName = CurrentContent.ContentItem.TypeDefinition.Name;

 The `itemTypeName` variable will then contain a string version of the content type.
 The `Product` content type was created via the admin dashboard.
-This means that there isn't a concrete class for us to use in a `typeof(T).Name` call so we will have to work with the string `"Product"` when we're checking the type of the current content item.
+This means that there isn't a concrete class for us to use in a `typeof(T).Name` call so we will have to work with the string "Product" when we're checking the type of the current content item.

 Putting the code together is just a case of a standard .NET string comparison:

-  1. Open up the `FeaturedProductDriver.cs` file located in the `.\Drivers\` folder.
+  1. Open up the `FeaturedProductDriver.cs` file located in the `.\Drivers\ ` folder.

   1. Locate the `Display()` method and replace it with the following: